nextflow-io/website/content/blog/2019/troubleshooting-nextflow-resume.md

     .println { "ch2 = $it" }
 ```

-The problem with this snippet is that the X variable in the closure definition is defined in the global scope.
-Since operators are executed in parallel, the X value can, therefore, be overwritten by the other map invocation.
+The problem with this snippet is that the `X` variable in the closure definition is defined in the global scope.
+Since operators are executed in parallel, the `X` value can, therefore, be overwritten by the other `map` invocation.

-The correct implementation requires the use of the def keyword to declare the variable local.
+The correct implementation requires the use of the `def` keyword to declare the variable local.

 ```
 Channel
     .from(1,2,3)
     .map { it -> def X=it; X+=2 }
-    .println { "ch1 = $it" }
+    .view { "ch1 = $it" }

 Channel
     .from(1,2,3)
     .map { it -> def X=it; X*=2 }
-    .println { "ch2 = $it" }
+    .view { "ch2 = $it" }
 ```

 #### Non-deterministic input channels